 In this example, a verification request for a new enrollee’s profile is initiated by the customer onboarding system that sends an enquiry into an ESB service to verify the enrollment data and the service sends its verification results back to the client application.

-For error handling we have added an Error Event on the first step of the mediation flow that checks the validity of the request.
+For error handling, we have added an error event on the first step of the mediation flow that checks the validity of the request.
 If the enquiry contains data that is incomplete or has discrepancies then the mediation flow is routed to an error handling sub-process.
 The normal flow from the request module to the parsing, lookup and conversion steps are not executed at runtime in case of errors in the incoming request.

 Error handling events can be configured in any part of the mediation flow.
-When connecting to an API results in connectivity errors then those errors can be routed to another step in the flow that can notify users about API connection failure after several retries.
+When connecting to API results in connectivity errors then those errors can be routed to another step in the flow that can notify users about API connection failure after several retries.

-Mediation modules consists of:
+Mediation modules consist of:

-In a heterogeneous environment where multiple teams are responsible for maintaining different systems and data repositories it becomes important to separate the technical details of these systems and create an abstraction layer (ESB) that allows these systems to interact with each other through an ESB service rather than through convoluted point-to-point integrations.
+In a heterogeneous environment where multiple teams are responsible for maintaining different systems and data repositories, it becomes important to separate the technical details of these systems and create an abstraction layer (ESB) that allows these systems to interact with each other through an ESB service rather than through convoluted point-to-point integrations.

-In this example we will go through the steps of taking a Purchase Order request from a client application and routing it to multiple systems in a single data mediation flow.
+In this example, we will go through the steps of taking a purchase order request from a client application and routing it to multiple systems in a single data mediation flow.
 The example also illustrates protocol transformation, as these applications require use of different protocols such as HTTPS, AMQP, JDBC, SMTP and others.

-The first step in the data mediation flow is the arrival of a Purchase Order from a procurement system.
+The first step in the data mediation flow is the arrival of a purchase order from a procurement system.
 The request is passed via HTTPS as the ESB service is published as asynchronous REST service.
-As the data arrives it is parsed and validated and sent to a repeater service.
+As the data arrives, it is parsed and validated and sent to a repeater service.

 Key modules of a data mediation flow that integrates with multiple systems are:

-In this example the request type determines the specific application that needs to be called and the lookup result is routed back to the requestor as a response.
-The source data for the request can be a File, Database, Message Queue, or an ERP system.
+In this example, the request type determines the specific application that needs to be called and the lookup result is routed back to the requestor as a response.
+The source data for the request can be a file, database, message queue, or an ERP system.
 The gateway contains the routing rules that would direct the flow in regards to which source application to call and perform the lookup.

 Calls to the various applications can also be sub-processes that contain protocol transformations related to connecting with the appropriate application, data mediation rules in terms of converting lookup results into canonical format and sending the converted output to the global flow.

-In this process flow we have added a Source Selector function after the application call and this function selects the particular output stream sent by the application and then passes the stream as a response to the client.
-The Source Selector consumes only one stream.
+In this process flow, we have added a source selector function after the application call and this function selects the particular output stream sent by the application and then passes the stream as a response to the client.
+The source selector consumes only one stream.
 This process can also be changed or further extended where multiple source applications are called and multiple streams are merged into a single normalized output that is sent out as a response.
 This type of multi-system application integration ESB design depends on the type of process or data mediation needed for the request.